 Easy Essential Tee Crochet Pattern

-– Get the free pattern below or this pattern is also available as an inexpensive, clearly formatted, PDF instant download in Etsy Shop or Ravelry Shop!
+Get the free pattern below or this pattern is also available as an inexpensive, clearly formatted, PDF instant download in Ravelry Shop

 Materials